freeCodeCamp/freeCodeCamp/guide/english/python/using-pip/index.md

     docutils>=0.14
     Cython

- In this file we could also set a version for the installation.
+ In this file, we could also set a version for the installation.
  After this, by invoking pip with:

      pip install -r <FILE CONTAINING MODULES>